omkathira/omkathira/README.md

 Right now, my research is focused on analyzing representations learned by deep learning models reframed as neural dynamical systems.
 I'm also working on my own deep learning framework - building a compiler backend for it at the moment!

-Check out my website for blog posts featuring my projects and opinions on AI!
+Check out my website for posts featuring my projects and opinions on AI!